Skip to main content

 • overview of risk factors or triggers to risk and management plan including safeguarding concerns

-• a written copy of the full CAMHS FACE risk assessment should be shared with the ward within 3 working days for all children and young people who remain as an inpatient
+• A written copy of the full CAMHS FACE risk assessment should be shared with the ward within 3 working days for all children and young people who remain as an inpatient

-• CAMHS or admitting ward staff should contact the relevant trust’s safeguarding team for advice or support where there is a safeguarding concern.
+• CAMHS or admitting ward colleagues should contact the relevant trust’s safeguarding team for advice or support where there is a safeguarding concern.
 Any safeguarding referrals must be completed at the point of assessment by CAMHS or admitting ward in accordance with trust or local safeguarding children board policies.
-This will include escalation of concerns where discharge is delayed pending review by another agency for example, local authority children services or tier 4 providers.
+This will include escalation of concerns where discharge is delayed pending review by another agency, for example, local authority children services or tier 4 providers.

-5.7 Assessment under the Mental Health Act
+5.8 Assessment under the Mental Health Act

 There are situations where a child or young person may require, either immediately (urgently) or as part of an assessment (routinely), a Mental Health Act assessment to be carried out.
-Approved mental health professionals that are employed within the Adult Access teams will follow the trust agreed pathway for dealing with Mental Health Act assessments including those for children and young people.
+Approved mental health professionals that are employed within the adult access teams will follow the trust agreed pathway for dealing with Mental Health Act assessments including those for children and young people.

-Mental Health Act Assessments are divided into ‘unplanned’ or ‘planned’.
+Mental Health Act Assessments are divided into unplanned or planned.
 Unplanned Mental Health Act assessments, where a response is expected that day include the following:

 • section 136